 - Water makes sand heavier

-- Water influences the texture of sand as you add more water or let it dry
+- Water influences the texture of the sand as you add more water or let it dry

 - Water falls through space (e.g. through a sieve)